Federal Realty Investment Trust (FRT) — Fair Value Analysis

 How can I track FRT's fair value as it changes?

-You can add FRT to a free FairCurve watchlist to receive daily fair-value updates and instant re-valuation whenever new earnings reports or other significant fundamental data are released.
+You can add FRT to your free FairCurve watchlist to receive daily fair-value updates and instant re-valuation alerts whenever new financial fundamentals, such as earnings reports, are released.